Ossobuco Milanese (Braised veal shanks)

 PRESENTATION

-"This is a dish that you have to give to the Milanese, being a specialty of Lombard cuisine.
-So I intend to describe it without any pretense, for fear of being mocked".
-This is how Pellegrino Artusi introduces the recipe of the Milanese-style ossobuco in the first recipe book in the history of Italian cuisine: a representative dish that seems to date back as far as the Middle Ages, characterized by a particular cut of meat made extremely tender by the long cooking time and the presence of the marrow, which dissolves and makes the preparation even more succulent.
-Another distinctive feature of ossobuco a la Milanese is the added gremolata, chopped parsley and garlic scented with lemon peel that completes and enhances the flavor of the veal.
-Usually proposed as a single dish together with the inevitable risotto with saffron, ossobuco alla Milanese can also be served as a tasty second course, perhaps in the version with peas or accompanied by a nice portion of polenta.
-We too, like Artusi, choose to present our version of the Milanese-style ossobuco in a simple and unpretentious way... we let the taste speak for itself and take you on a journey through the traditional flavors of this territory.
+“This is a dish that should be left to the Milanese, being a specialty of Lombard cuisine.
+I therefore intend to describe it without any pretension, fearing to be mocked”.
+Thus Pellegrino Artusi introduces the recipe for Milanese ossobuco in the first cookbook in the history of Italian cuisine: a representative dish that seems to date back to the Middle Ages, characterized by a particular cut of meat made extremely tender by the long cooking and the presence of marrow, which melts and makes the preparation even more succulent.
+Another distinctive feature of the òs büüs a la milanesa is the addition of gremolada, a minced parsley and garlic flavored with lemon zest that completes and enhances the flavor of veal.
+Usually offered as a single dish together with the inevitable Risotto alla Milanese, as we propose here, the ossobuco can also be served as a tasty second meat course, perhaps accompanied by a nice portion of polenta!
+Moreover, you can customize the recipe by cooking, for example, ossobuco with peas or experimenting with the variation with turkey ossobuco.
+Like Artusi, we choose to present our version of Milanese ossobuco simply and without pretensions... let the taste speak and take you on a journey through the traditional flavors of this territory.

 INGREDIENTS